Mountain-Hydrology-Research-Group/snow-hydrology/overview/a-syllabus.md

   * Lab 8-2
   * HW 7 (Due March 6).
 Note this homework assignment is worth double the points of other homework assignments.
 * **Required Readings**
-  * TBD
+  * On Tuesday March 4th, we will hold a discussion on the paper below.
+Please read thoroughly and prepare for a discussion.
-  * For this module, the second day of class will be a discussion of the readings.
-Please prepare accordingly.
+  * (Li et al., 2017, How much runoff originates as snow in the western United States, and how will that change in the future?)[https://agupubs.onlinelibrary.wiley.com/doi/10.1002/2017GL073551]

 ### Week 9 - Snowpack structure and avalanches
 ---